yl8976/cis120notes/README.md

 # CIS 120 Notes
+By Young Lee

-Chapter summaries in nicely-formatted GitHub Markdown.
-Created by Young Lee.
+CIS 120 chapter summaries in nicely-formatted GitHub Markdown.
+Most qualitative and extraneous information is omitted, unless it is pertinent to the exams.

 ## Getting Started
 1. Refer to `120notes.pdf` for the original course textbook.